maikelvl/workspace/readme.md

 You might take a cup of coffee because this very first run will do the following:
 - Download the latest CoreOS Beta release
 - Booting CoreOS (you may be prompted to enter your password for shared folders)
-- Pull Ubuntu 14.04 LTS (Trusty)
+- Pull Phusion Baseimage 0.9.15
-- Build the Workspace base Docker container (updating, upgrading, installing extra software properties, ZSH, Vim, Git, RVM, Ruby, Node,  Bundler, PHP, Composer, Docker, Fig, Terraform, Packer, Tugboat)
+- Build the Workspace Docker container (updating, upgrading, installing extra software properties, ZSH, Vim, Git, RVM, Ruby, Node,  Bundler, PHP, Composer, Docker, Fig, Terraform, Packer, Tugboat)
-- Saving that base to ./base/image.tar, so after recreating the virtual machine it loads fast instead of rebuilding the base again.
+- Saving that base to ./.docker-images/username-SLASH-workspace-COLON-latest.tar, so after recreating the virtual machine it loads fast instead of rebuilding the base again.
 - Build the actual Workspace container you will be using.
-It runs ./config-scripts/run.sh after first boot and configure itself by using config-files in the ./config directory.
+It runs ./workspace-image/run.sh after first boot and configure itself by using config-files in the ./config directory.

 Now you will see your workspace which is configured as you wish.